 Ice fishing is an Ontario tradition.
 Normally, everyone I know packs a cooler of beer and bundles up to go sit in an ice hut on a frozen lake to catch some fish.
 While Chris went to Port Perry, there are countless places to go ice fishing in Ontario including Lake Simcoe

 Exploring the Lake Superior Ice Caves is another Ontario winter adventure that should not be done without experience.
 Dave and I always recommend hiring a guide to do adventures and this one-of-a-kind experience is best suited on a tour.
 This experience also doesn’t happen every winter.
-But on rare occasions like a polar vortex, the Lake freezes over and as the waves bash against the shore, ice caves are formed as the temperature plummets.
-As the water keeps moving and the temperature keeps dropping, ice caves filled with Stalactites and Stalagmites are formed. you by snowmobile to ice caves with
+But on rare occasions like a polar vortex, the lake freezes over and as the waves bash against the shore, ice caves are formed as the temperature plummets.
+As the water keeps moving and the temperature keeps dropping, ice caves filled with Stalactites and Stalagmites are formed.

 If you want to do something extreme this winter, join one of the History Channel’s final 3 survivors of “Alone” on a winter Trek.
 Kielyn and Dave Marrone are Ontario’s premier winter adventure couple and Kielyn rose to fame surviving nearly 100 days in the winter wilderness all alone.
 Join them on a trek and see what you are made of.
 We did a 10 day trip with them on the Missinaibi and it was grueling and life-changing all at once.
 You don’t have to do 10 days though, check out their website to see what this right for you.
 Read about our experience at Expeditions are Glamorous in Retrospect